decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 ```

 `message_count` is the only **REQUIRED** attribute.
 The others **MAY** be present if offered by the `mediator`.

-`longest_waited_seconds` is the age, in seconds, of the oldest message in the queue.

 `newest_received_time` and `oldest_received_time` are expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z) as an integer.